A trip to Oahu is truly not complete without a visit to the majestic North Shore.

 Don’t forget the bug spray.

-When you are packing for Hawaii in general, you may want to consider getting some travel-sized mosquito repellent.
-While mosquitos don’t hang around Waikiki, they can be found in the more lush tropical settings of the island.
+Tropical weather = mosquitos!
+If you plan on exploring outside of Waikiki, get yourself some mosquito repellent.
+While mosquitos don’t hang around Waikiki, they definitely exist in the more lush tropical settings of the island.

-While mosquitos exist year-round, the peak season for mosquito activity is during the warmer months, running from March through early November.
+Mosquitos on Oahu exist year-round, but the peak season for mosquito activity is during the warmer months, running from March through early November.

 As an alternative to using mosquito repellent, you can also wear long-sleeved tops and loose linen pants.